 - Give information and data that helps with decision making

 If this sounds good, let’s now move on to how you can ask customers questions and get that precious feedback.

-Ways to Get Feedback
+Ways to get feedback

 Below, we’re going to discuss each of them more in depth.

-One of the quickest ways to get quality customers’ feedback is to host surveys directly in your website.
+One of the quickest ways to get quality customers’ feedback is to host surveys directly on your website.
 No programming background or any special skills are needed because services like Survey Monkey provide options for easy creation and incorporation of custom surveys on your website.

 Here’s an example of a simple on-site customer survey: